demisto/content-external-template/README.md

 ./tools/boostrap.sh
 ```

-The script will prompt you to select the [type of paid content](https://xsoar.pan.dev/docs/partners/paid-packs#what-can-be-paid) and will accordingly create the necessary Pack format.
+The script will prompt you to select the [type of paid content](https://xsoar.pan.dev/docs/partners/premium-packs#what-can-be-in-a-premium-pack) and will accordingly create the necessary Pack format.

-If you're familiar with the Pack format, you can jump to the 'Create your first pack' section below.
+If you're familiar with the Pack format, you can jump to the **Create your first pack** section below.
 If not, see [Content Packs Structure](https://xsoar.pan.dev/docs/packs/packs-format)

 ### Create your first pack